typelevel/doobie/doc/src/main/tut/06-Checking.md

 ### Checking a Query

-Let's redefine our `Country` class, just for fun.
+In order to create a query that's not quite right, let's redefine our `Country` class with slightly different types.

 ```tut:silent
 case class Country(code: Int, name: String, pop: Int, gnp: Double)
 ```

-Ok here's our parameterized query from last chapter, but with the new `Country` definition and `minPop` as a `Short`.
-Looks the same but means something different because the mapped types have changed.
+Here's our parameterized query from last chapter, but with the new `Country` definition and the `minPop` parameter changed to a `Short`.

 ```tut:silent
 def biggerThan(minPop: Short) = sql"""